WorldWideWebDev/NODE-RED-ON-NANO-PI-R2-OPEN-WRT/README.md

+You may opt to install Node-Red on an external USB however note:- use a good quality USB device as i have found sever performance issue with some USB drives in the past and certainly with node-red on the NANO
 Im my particular case i have installed node-red onto a USB disk suing these commands as well as following the above installation.